dandalpiaz/bookmarks-startpage/README.md

 # 🔖 bookmarks-startpage

 A browser extension that displays your bookmarks on simple, customizable pages.
-View the [**Bookmarks Viewer** extension in the Chrome Web Store](https://chromewebstore.google.com/detail/bookmarks-viewer/nkbcfcjndkpjejdfekeemdelppjdmlga).
+View the [**Bookmarks Startpage** extension in the Chrome Web Store](https://chromewebstore.google.com/detail/bookmarks-startpage/nkbcfcjndkpjejdfekeemdelppjdmlga).

 ## Todo

+- Can remove 'tabs' permission?
 - Publish for Firefox (test)

 ### Later